Selecting a Kitten

 Will they take a check for payment?
 Never pay cash!
 When you write a check for payment you have the option to stop payment on the check.
 If there is a major health problem with the kitten, you have recourse.

 What age is best to bring a new pet home?

 It is always best to get a new pet between the ages of 6 to 9 weeks.
-If properly raised, the kitten should be weaned and eating on it’s own.
-At age 6-12 weeks kittens are forming social bonds that will last their lifetime.
-If they are with people they will bond to people.
-If they are raised in a kennel, with other dogs and cats, they will always be closer to their own species.
+If properly raised, the kitten should be weaned and eating on its own.
+At age 6-12 weeks, kittens are forming social bonds that will last their lifetime.
+If they are with people, they will bond with people.
+If they are raised in a kennel with other dogs and cats, they will always be closer to their own species.